sern-handler/awesome-plugins/README.md

 You can also install them by downloading the file into your project.

-Then, read the comments of the plugin file to know how to use them or run `/plugin` on the discord server
+Then, read the JSDoc of the plugin file to know how to use them or run `/plugin` on the discord server

 ## Contributing